 The following four schemas are provided:

-1. NVDL document: The following [NVDL] document allows validation of ITS markup which has been added to a host vocabulary.
+1. NVDL document: The following [NVDL] document allows validation of ITS markup that has been added to a host vocabulary.
 Only ITS elements and attributes are checked.
 Elements and attributes of host language are ignored during validation against this NVDL document/schema.

 Example 96: NVDL schema for ITS